-At their core, dual status initiatives are designed to promote the development of enhanced cross-system processes and practices that enable achievement of improved youth and family outcomes.
+At their core, dual status youth initiatives are designed to promote the development of enhanced cross-system processes and practices that enable achievement of improved youth and family outcomes.
 A list of recommended practices and products important to success is contained in the Guidebook (pp. 68-69).
-This Technical Assistance Workbook supports the systematic and routine implementation of best practices that direct professional staff toward activities that are clearly connected to a desired set of youth and family outcomes with policies and protocols to support the same.

-The system enhancements and positive youth outcomes should be uniquely identified in each jurisdiction.
+System enhancements and positive youth outcomes should be uniquely identified in each jurisdiction.
 This can frequently be a challenging exercise for multi-system collaborations.
 The Guidebook provides a detailed discussion on the method and means by which these outcomes can be identified.
-The authors' experiences in the field are the basis of a universal set of system and youth outcomes that can serve as a solid point of origin for that final determination to occur.
+The authors' extensive experiences in the field are the basis of a universal set of system and youth outcomes that can serve as a solid point of origin for that final determination to occur.
 Therefore, the following set of universal system and youth outcomes is presented for initial consideration: